 Phishing scams — emails designed to induce people to reveal personal information — are becoming increasingly common and dangerous.
 As technology evolves, scammers are capable of creating more targeted and sophisticated attacks.
-Accounting Web recently reported that hackers are now even utilizing artificial intelligence to make their frauds seem more believable.
-With increased risks comes the need for greater prevention efforts.
+Accounting Web recently reported that hackers are now even utilizing artificial intelligence to make their frauds seem more believable and a main reason why you need to amplify your cybersecurity best practices With increased risks comes the need for greater prevention efforts.
 Follow these tips to keep you and your company safe:

 Consider the source.